walkable-server/walkable/README.md

  - Clojure extremists who use SQL and think Clojure must be used in both backend side and frontend side, and the two sides must talk to each other using EDN data full of namespaced keywords instead of some string-based query language like GraphQL.
+Think not only om.next/fulcro but also reframe/reagent, hoplon, rum/prum, keechma, qlkit, quiescent etc.

 ## Installation